Private PTSD Assessment

 Step 1: Initial Assessment

 The process begins with clinical interviews in which the psychologist maps out symptoms, trauma history, and current life situation.
 We use standardized assessment tools such as TRAPS, SCL-10, and MINI to ensure a thorough and systematic evaluation.
-Where clinically indicated, extended assessments may also be conducted, for example if comorbid conditions are suspected.
+If needed, an extended assessment may be conducted, for example in cases of comorbid conditions or other challenges.

 Step 2: Diagnostic Evaluation and Specialist Consultation

 Based on the assessment results, the psychologist conducts a comprehensive clinical evaluation.
 Consultation with a psychiatrist or specialist psychologist is mandatory before a diagnosis is made.
-For complex cases, multiple consultations may be conducted.
-Findings are summarized in a detailed PTSD report/epicrisis that follows you for ongoing care.
+For more complex cases, multiple professional consultations may be required throughout the process.
+The findings are summarized in a comprehensive PTSD report, and we will always review and explain the results with you so that you gain a clear understanding of the assessment.
+You will receive a copy of the report to take with you.

 Step 3: Conclusion, Report, and Next Steps

-You receive a clear conclusion along with a treatment recommendation tailored to your needs.
-Dr.Dropin offers evidence-based trauma treatments such as EMDR and trauma-focused cognitive behavioral therapy.
-If specialized follow-up is required, we assist with referrals to specialist healthcare services.
+You will receive a clear conclusion, along with recommended next steps and treatment tailored to your needs.
+At Dr.Dropin, we offer evidence-based trauma treatments, including EMDR and trauma-focused cognitive behavioral therapy.
+If you require more specialized follow-up, we will assist you with a referral to the appropriate specialist healthcare services.

 Book appointmentHow to book an appointment